-Dr. Brandon also maintains a small feline only mobile practice in Washington state, focusing on a balanced, holistic approach for her patients which includes nutrition & herbal and essential oil supplementation.
+Dr. Brandon also maintains a small feline-only mobile practice in Washington state, focusing on a balanced, holistic approach for her patients which includes nutrition & herbal, and essential oil supplementation.

-During the past two decades, researching herbal therapies in clinical practice became her passion, and the experience and data gained was used to launch a line of supplements designed to support a balanced cannabis receptor system.
+During the past two decades, researching herbal therapies in clinical practice became her passion, and the experience and data gained were used to launch a line of supplements designed to support a balanced cannabis receptor system

 Outside of her professional life, Dr. Brandon enjoys backpacking with her two rescued Belgian Malinois, playing fetch and laser tag with her three youngest cats, or curling up with a good book and one of four senior cats.
 Other hobbies include birdwatching, listening to Blues & Jazz, and making herbal teas from plants grown in her organic garden.

-What are essential oils?
+What are Essential Oils?

-Essential oils (EO) are concentrated liquids containing plant-based compounds (terpenes) which are used by plants to communicate, as insect attractants, pesticidal agents, and repellents, and immune modulators; some botanists and chemists now consider essential oils true plant hormones.
+Essential oils (EO) are concentrated liquids containing plant-based compounds (terpenes) which are used by plants to communicate, as insect attractants, pesticidal agents, repellents, and immune modulators; some botanists and chemists now consider essential oils true plant hormones.